chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.6

 Crispy Doom 5.6 has been released on August 1, 2019.
-This release features support for the new Ultimate Doom Episode 5: Sigil by John Romero (with its MP3 soundtrack by Buckethead) and Doom Metal Vol.5 metal soundtrack mod for all IWADs, also addressing more community feedback.
+This release features support for the new Ultimate Doom Episode 5: Sigil by John Romero (with its MP3 soundtrack by Buckethead) and the Doom Metal Vol. 5 metal soundtrack mod for all IWADs.

 **Features**

- * Support for alternative music tracks for Final Doom has been implemented as introduced in DoomMetalVol5.wad, music replacement tables provided by Zodomaniac.
  * SIGIL.wad and SIGIL_SHREDS.wad are auto-loaded with Ultimate Doom IWAD when available, suggested by buvk.
 The Sigil art screen is only used when finishing episode 5.
 If you want to replace DMENUPIC and other art by Sigil's, load it manually.
+ * Support for alternative music tracks for Final Doom has been implemented as introduced in DoomMetalVol5.wad, music replacement tables provided by Zodomaniac.

 **Improvements**

- * `Double click acts as "Use"` mouse setting is now false by default, as Zodomaniac pointed out that in Crispy the right mouse button can be assigned e.g. for quick reverse.
  * Joystick jump button can now be assigned, contributed by Jeff Green.
  * Crispy's own WAD autoload mechanism has been replaced by Choco's one, autoloading files from `doom-all` subdirectory of config directory.
  * Item position in Crispness menu is now remembered as well as in the rest of Doom menu, fixing the non-Doominess spotted by JNechaevsky.
- * Drag-and-drop of .bex files is now allowed.
- * Auto-naming savegames now excludes the .wad extension from the file name but writes the IWAD name on Windows for savegames in IWAD maps, where all saves from different IWADs are stored in one folder (inherited from Choco).
- * Played music is now logged.
- * Sound channels have no meaning and are therefore disabled with the PC speaker sound device
  * Ambiguity in music backend name `Native MIDI` pointed out by pmjdebruijn has been eliminated, now it reads `MIDI/MP3/OGG/FLAC`.
  * Automap colors for different things (visible with IDDT) have been figured out by Zodomaniac: orange for projectiles, including Lost Souls, and dark gold for shootable things like barrels.
- * A warning for linedefs without tags is emitted.
  * Extra Arch-Vile fire spawn sound is only played if available, which makes Capellan's SpecBoss.wad work with Doom 1 as IWAD.
  * Optional secret counting in the "secret revealed" message has been introduced, suggested by Ledmeister.
  * Green brightmap is applied to barrels according to JNechaevsky's idea.